-- 4.4 Grading system and, if available, grade distribution table: - 4.4 Provide information on the grading system and pass marks relating to the qualification, e.g.: marks are out of a possible 100% and the minimum pass mark is 40%.
+4.4 Grading system and, if available, grade distribution table:

+4.4 Provide information on the grading system and pass marks relating to the qualification, e.g.: marks are out of a possible 100% and the minimum pass mark is 40%.
 Tremendous variations in grading practices exist within and between different national higher education institutions and countries.
-A mark of 70% in some academic cultures is highly regarded whilst in other countries it is regarded as average or poor.
 In order to provide information on the use of grades in a specific context, a grade distribution table relating to the qualification in question should be included.
 If more than one grading system is used, e.g.: in the case of joint degrees, information should be provided on all systems used for the qualification in question.
-If this section is too long, it can be included in a annex with the transcript of records. - 4.5 Overall classification of the qualification (in original language): - 4.5 If appropriate, indicate the overall classification for the final qualification e.g.: First Class Honours Degree, Summa Cum Laude, Merit, Avec Distinction etc. If applicable, a grade distribution table of final grades should be provided.
+If this section is too long, it can be included in the transcript of records.

+4.5 Overall classification of the qualification (in original language):

+4.5 If appropriate, indicate the overall classification for the final qualification e.g.: First Class Honors Degree, Summa Cum Laude, Merit, Avec Distinction, Avec mention etc. If applicable, a grade distribution table of final grades should be provided.